dfaramarzi/Validation-of-National-Code-and-IBAN/README.md

 # Validation-of-National-Code-and-IBAN
-Check validation of Iranian National Code and IBAN.
+Check validation of Iranian National Code and IBAN in C#.

 # National Code Validation
 ```